1. Home

 It will also give them a chance to fail.
 Learning something new can be difficult.
 But failure is a part of learning and is okay.
 Sometimes you have to fail before you can succeed.
 If your child fails, let them know that it’s a part of learning, then share a time when you failed.
 Learning to persevere will help your child throughout their life.

-Learning to set goals allows your child to think about what they would like or where they’d like to be in the future.
+Learning to set goals allows your child to think about what they would like to have or where they’d like to be in the future.
 Start off with short-term goals and as your child grows, help them pick some long-term goals as well.

 Regardless of whether they reach their goals or not, praise the effort, not the result.